Infineon/mtb-example-xmc7000-oob-demo/README.md

 See the [ModusToolbox&trade; tools package installation guide](https://www.infineon.com/ModusToolboxInstallguide) for information about installing and configuring the tools package.

-Install a terminal emulator if you don't have one.
+Install a terminal emulator if you do not have one.
 Instructions in this document use [Tera Term](https://teratermproject.github.io/index-en.html).

 This example requires no additional software or tools.